Digital-Peak/DPDocker/code/README.md

 - Array doesn't need to be specified correctly with all attributes, we are relaxed here
 - CMSObject type hint messages for the getItem function, needs to be fixed in core first
 - Ignoring triggerEvent as not all core events are converted yet
+- Ignoring the deprecated getError function as we need to wait till the core actually throws exceptions